GowthamRajendra/Image-editting-software/README.md

 - PIL
 - io
 ## Usage
+1. Clone this repository
-Clone repository, install required libraries if missing, and run main.py.
+2. Install the required libraries if they are missing
+3. Run main.py